nipafx/ginevra/README.md

 So far:

+* can read files from disk
+* can transform Markdown
+* supports custom transformations
-* can render some HTML elements
+* can render all HTML elements that Commonmark supports
+* elements and templates can be styled